Woahai321/list-sync/ReadMe.md

 ## 🚀 What is ListSync?

-ListSync is a powerful tool designed to bridge your watchlists from platforms like IMDb and Trakt with your media server (Overseerr or Jellyseerr).
+ListSync is a powerful tool designed to bridge your watchlists from platforms like IMDb, Trakt and Letterboxd with your media server (Overseerr or Jellyseerr).
 It automatically syncs your designated watchlists, ensuring that your media server is always up-to-date with the movies and TV shows you want to watch.
 ListSync eliminates the manual effort of adding items to your media server, filling a hole in the jellyfine pipeline, making it easier to manage your media library.

 ### How Does It Work?

 ListSync seamlessly syncs your watchlists with your media server in three simple steps:

 #### 1. **Fetch Watchlists**
-ListSync retrieves your watchlists from **IMDb** or **Trakt** using web scraping techniques:
+ListSync retrieves your watchlists from **IMDb**, **Trakt** or **Letterboxd** using Selenium web scraping techniques.
-- **IMDb Lists**: Supports list IDs (e.g., `ls123456789`), URLs, and charts like Top 250, Box Office, MovieMeter, and TVMeter.
-- **Trakt Lists**: Fetches lists using IDs or URLs, ensuring all items are retrieved regardless of size.

 #### 2. **Search Media on Media Server**
 ListSync searches for each item on your media server (**Overseerr** or **Jellyseerr**) using its API.
 It handles edge cases like special characters or multiple results for accurate matches.

 #### 3. **Request Media**
 ListSync checks if the media is already available or requested.
 If not, it automatically requests the item:
-- For **movies**, it requests the title.
+- For **Movies**, it requests the title.
-- For **TV shows**, it requests all available seasons.
+- For **TV Shows**, it requests all available seasons.

 ### Why Use ListSync?
 - **Save Time**: Automates adding movies and TV shows to your media server.
 - **Stay Organized**: Keeps your media server in sync with your watchlists.
-- **Flexible**: Works with IMDb, Trakt, Overseerr, and Jellyseerr.
+- **Flexible**: Works with IMDb, Trakt, Letterboxd, Overseerr, and Jellyseerr.
 - **Customizable**: Set sync intervals to match your preferences.

 ### Currently in Development for v0.6.0